 Making cut flowers last forever is one tall order, but extending their lifespan to one or two weeks (instead of just three days) does sound like a fair deal, right?
 In this article, we asked the best florists in Los Angeles for expert tips on how to make bouquets last longer.
 Follow these easy tips and tricks.

-Prep your vase.
+Prep your vase

 Remember, the little packet of floral preservatives from your florist?
 Basically containing fructose as its main ingredient, this solution acts as the main source of food for the plants, thwarting the potential growth of harmful bacteria and fungi, and effectively enabling the plants to suck in more nutrition by lowering the pH of the water.